BKNorton/PopeLick-GreyBoxing/README.md

    We are now using the version control that is built into Unity (Plastic SCM).

-   We are currently rebuilding everything we've made so far.
+   We are currently rebuilding everything we've made so far to optimize.

-   We are rebuilding because a lot of what we did previously turned out to not be optimized.
-My code was a mess and was not following good coding practices.
-Things were not properly decoupled which has lead to the current state of the camera system.

-   All assets that Anthony was building were not optimized with low poli counts or properly oriented UVs which was causing Texture issues.
+   We were having issues with all the assets having high poli counts and the UVs were not oriented properly which was causing problems when we tried to apply the textures in Unity.

    Now that I know how to work with version control and Anthony and I are able to work on the same repository, redefine our workflow and rebuild our game, I will no longer be making any commits to this repository.